 Outline who will benefit from your project.
-Be specific about who will benefit directly from your project, including any relevant details on location, type of household/organisation etc. You may want to refer back to this section when you set your targets in section 2.7.
+Be specific about who will benefit directly from your project, including any relevant details on location, type of household/organisation etc. You may want to refer back to this section when you set your targets.

 It is important that projects funded through the Energy Redress scheme benefit as many people as possible.
 If your project is likely to only benefit a small number of people, consider how you could expand it, or if that is not feasible, demonstrate how it could have a wider impact.
-For example, if the changes you are making will have a significant difference to a small number of people, you should show how you will share your approach with others so that what you have done can be replicated elsewhere.
+For example, if the changes you are making will have a significant impact to a small number of people, you should show how you will share your approach with others so that it can be replicated elsewhere.
 (Max 250 words)